 Wellness 1010 and either 2010 or 2350; or 2180 or Physical Education and Exercise Science 2900, 2-3 s.h.

 Liberal Arts Elective

-Students choose one additional 3-4 s.h. course outside the major, minor, or concentration.
-Must be from the fine arts, humanties, mathematics, computer science, natural sciences, foreign languages, and/or social sciences.
+Students choose 3-4 s.h.outside their major, minor, or concentration from the fine arts, humanities, mathematics, computer science, natural sciences, foreign languages, and/or social sciences.

 *** English 1000 or 2070 as needed.
 Entry level is determined by scores attained on standardized ACT/SAT, high school English grades, and/or placement testing.
 Continual enrollment in composition courses is mandated until requirements are fulfilled.

 **** Students who pass a competency test (administered on a pass/fail basis at no charge) for ACL 1510 and/or CSC 1000 will not be required to take the class for which a test is passed.
 Passing a competency test will not give a student a grade or the equivalent semester hours for taking the respective course(s), but will satisfy the respective general education ACL and/or CSC requirement(s).
 Students are permitted one single attempt to pass a CSC 1000 and/or ACL 1510 competency test.